 Ways to quickly sharpen your competitive edge:

-1. Use regional gas prices to help establish a new allowance amount.
+2. Use regional gas prices to help establish a new allowance amount.

-4. Provide a fixed and variable rate car allowance (FAVR) instead of a traditional allowance to address unequal territory sizes and costs.
+4. Provide a fixed and variable rate car allowance (FAVR) instead of a traditional allowance to address unequal territory sizes and costs and remove tax waste.

-It is imperative to address your car allowance to remain competitive in the marketplace.
+It is imperative to go beyond the "industry standard" car allowance to remain competitive in the marketplace.
 You want to incentivize employees while covering their costs.
 This keeps top talent in your organization and sets you up to attract new employees.

 Contact mBurse today for a free benchmarking report comparing your car allowance policy to industry-leading policies.